theneolanders/resonite-voice-bridge/README.md

 This application enables the use of Speech-To-Text in Resonite, by bridging Google Chrome's STT API with a Websocket server.

+This enables the creation of tools like real-time captioning, or voice controlled objects.

 ## Download

 The latest version can be found on the [releases page](https://github.com/theneolanders/resonite-voice-bridge/releases).

 ## Usage

 Launch the server executable, then open http://localhost:5000/ in Google Chrome.
 Grant the microphone permission and test the interface by speaking.
-You should see page saying the microhone is listening, the websocket is connected and your spoken text appearing.
+You should see page saying the microhone is listening, the websocket is connected, and your spoken text appearing.

-In Resonite, use the Websocket Connect node to create a websocket connection to ws://localhost:6789/.
-Any speech the page detects will be sent to this websocket.
+In Resonite, use the Websocket Connect node to create a websocket connection to ws://localhost:6789.
+Any speech the page detects will be sent to this connection.

 Use the Websocket Message Received node to receive real-time updates from the speech recognition.